Agrawal

+The Agrawal are Suryavamsha and belong to the Raghuvamsha house.

-Members of the Agrawal community are known for their business acumen and have for many years been influential and prosperous in India.
-Even in modern-day tech and ecommerce companies, they continue to dominate.
-It was reported in 2013, that for every 100 in funding for e-commerce companies in India, 40 went to firms founded by Agrawals.
+The Agrawal are also known for their entrepreneurship and business acumen.
+In modern-day tech and e-commerce companies, they continue to dominate.
+It was reported in 2013, that for every 100 rupees in funding for e-commerce companies in India, 40 went to firms founded by Agrawals.

 History

-Agrawals are a part of the larger Bania community.
+Agrawals are one of the Bania (merchant) communities in India, which includes other mercantile communities like Maheshwari, and Oswals.

+In inscriptions and texts, the original home of the Agrawal community is stated as Agroha, near Hisar, Haryana.